IanRDavies/pygame-rl/README.md

 Some game environments used for reinforcement learning.

+Forked from [here](xhttps://github.com/sc420/pygame-rl) with updates applied to make the model work for a research project in meta-learning for multi-agent reinforcement learning (Paper Forthcoming).

 ## Soccer

 A variant of the game described in the paper [He, He, et al. "Opponent modeling in deep reinforcement learning."
 International Conference on Machine Learning.
 2016](https://www.umiacs.umd.edu/~hal/docs/daume16opponent.pdf).
 Pygame is used as the rendering framework.
 PyTMX is used to read the map file.
 Customized Minecraft texture is used for displaying the tiles.